Frequently Asked Questions

 There are currently several known issues with Geekbench's identification of devices:

 - OnePlus 3T devices are identified as OnePlus 3 devices

 - Samsung Galaxy S8 models with Exynos processors are identified as having Snapdragon processors.

-Primate Labs is working on fixes for both issues and aims to have them resolved in an upcoming update.
-If Geekbench is mis-identifying specifications on any other device, please let us know what device you are using and provide us a link to your results in the Geekbench Browser and we will follow us as soon as possible.
+Primate Labs is investigating fixes for these issues and aims to have them resolved in an upcoming update.
+If Geekbench is misidentifying specifications on any other device, please let us know what device you are using and provide us a link to your results in the Geekbench Browser and we will follow up as soon as possible.